marinzelenika/groupdocs-policies/content/faqs/subscription/_index.md

 ##### **7. I submitted an issue last week and my subscription will expire next week.
 Can you promise to have the fix ready before my subscription expires so that I can be sure to get it without having to extend the subscription?**

-{{< faqs 8 >}} Aspose support works on a first-come-first-served principle.
+{{< faqs 8 >}} GroupDocs support works on a first-come-first-served principle.
 We cannot promise that your issue will be fixed before your subscription expires.
 Everyone on our free support gets the same level of attention.
-Consider purchasing [paid support](https://helpdesk.aspose.com/kb/faq/1-Introduction-to-Paid-Support-Services) if you want your issues to get higher priority.
+Consider purchasing [paid support](https://helpdesk.groupdocs.com/kb/faq/1-Introduction-to-Paid-Support-Services) if you want your issues to get higher priority.

 &nbsp;

 ##### **8. What happens if a product is discontinued?**

-{{< faqs 9 >}} Aspose does not discontinue products if they are not gaining traction, instead they are merged into an existing product.
+{{< faqs 9 >}} GroupDocs does not discontinue products if they are not gaining traction, instead they are merged into an existing product.
 Read more about [Migrated Products](/policies/migrated-products).

 &nbsp;

 ##### **9. If I find a problem in a product, will you fix it?**

-{{< faqs 10 >}} Yes, you can report a bug on the [Free Support Forums](https://forum.aspose.com/) and it will be looked at by the development team.
+{{< faqs 10 >}} Yes, you can report a bug on the [Free Support Forums](https://forum.groupdocs.com/) and it will be looked at by the development team.
 Although we strive to implement all features and improvements each product works to a certain road map and there is no guarantee that what you request will be resolved.
 Remember: we only add a fix to the latest version of the software so you need an active subscription (one that is not expired) in order to use the latest version.

 We strongly suggest that our users protect their investment by making sure that they have an up to date subscription.
 A subscription entitles you to free updates and fixes for a year and means that you will always have the very latest software.